Residential Growth Indicators (what we measure)

 The Te Aroha water supply is adequate for residential growth forecasts, but the treatment facilities will need upgrading at industry cost if their predicted demand eventuates.
 The Te Aroha waste water plant has adequate capacity to meet forecast population growth in the town.

-Between 2006/07 and 2015/16 1049 building consents have been granted for the creation of new dwellings within the Residential Zone.
-Nearly half of these consents were granted in the three years 2006/07 through to 2008/09, after which the number of building consents granted dropped sharply, until an increase in 2015/16.
+Between 2007/08 and 2016/17 1077 building consents have been granted for the creation of new dwellings within the Residential Zone.
+Over a third of these consents were granted in the two years 2007/08 through to 2008/09, after which the number of building consents granted dropped sharply, until a sizeable increase in 2015/16 and 2016/17.
 This is likely to be due to the economic recession of the late 2000s and its lingering impact on the economy.
-The increasing economic confidence of recent years has resulted in house price growth and a building boom which helps explain the sharp increase of building consents granted in 2015/16.
+The increasing economic confidence of recent years has resulted in house price growth and a building boom which helps explain the sharp increase of building consents granted in the past two years.

 Development controls are in place for new developments to ensure any negative impacts are minimised.
 These include ‘maximum heights for buildings’, ‘yards’, ‘site coverage’, etc. The number of resource consents granted to breach development controls has generally followed the level of activity in residential subdivision and building construction over the last ten years.
 This suggests that, at this stage, the existing development controls are not creating increasing pressure on the efficient use of land.